 Excellent for birdwatchers.
 Entry by permit only.
 Permits available from Seaforth Nature Reserve, Port of Liverpool.

 Large famous park with restored Victorian Palm House.
-Boating lake.
+Play area, boating lake.
 Peter Pan statue which kids love.
 Cafe.

 Stadt Moers Park

 Meadow, woodland and ponds.
 Playgrounds, formal parkland, wildlife areas.
-Visitor centre.
+Environment centre.

 Walton Lane, Liverpool